monmima/node-and-mongodb-crud-aide-memoire-by-monmima/README.md

 # node-and-mongodb-barebone-example

-This is a minimalistic yet quite complete example of a CRUD app with Node.js and MongoDB.
+This is a simple yet complete example of a CRUD app using Node.js and MongoDB.

 Doing this exercice helped me wrap my head around how to have Node.js and MongoDB interact with one another.

 # The starting point

 The starting point for this exercise was Programming Mentor's tutorial.
-The final result is now quite different this.
+The final result is now quite different.

 Thank you, Programming Mentor!